Last updated on June 24th, 2023 at 03:11 pm

-What is buoyancy?
-The examples discussed above show that when an object is partially or completely immersed in a fluid, the fluid exerts a net upwards force on it.
+When an object is partially or completely immersed in a fluid, the fluid exerts a net upward force on it.
 This force is referred to as buoyant force and this phenomenon is known as buoyancy.
-Now what is the magnitude of this force?
-We will find it now.

 To understand this let’s consider a cubical block immersed in a fluid of density ρ as in Figure 1.